 Minimum 12 hours Solo flight training including a minimum 5 hours of solo cross country time (with a minimum 150nm cross country with a minimum of 2 enroute full stop landings)

-The average time to get the PPL in Canada is currently between 65 and 70 hours and completion time varies from student to student.
-If you do your training on a part time basis (i.e. once per week) you can expect to finish within one year and approximately 65-70 hours.
+The average time to get the PPL in Canada is currently 71.3 hours (based on December 2018 data) and completion time varies from student to student.
+If you do your training on a part time basis (i.e. once per week) you can expect to finish within one year and approximately 71 hours.
 If you do your training on a full-time basis (a minimum of three flights per week), you can expect to complete your training in 4 months or less and take less total time overall.
 You can help the process along by doing the assigned flight training readings as well as completing the assigned ground school quizzes when assigned.

 PPL FLIGHT TEST SKILL REQUIREMENT

 You will be required to successfully complete a PPL flight test as pilot-in-command with a Transport Canada-approved pilot examiner

 A Private Pilot Licence allows you to fly single-engine, single pilot non-high-performance aircraft during daytime hours (unless a night rating is added), under Visual Flight Rules (VFR) weather conditions.
 You may not fly for hire or reward.

 4 Months if flying full time (minimum 3 sessions per week)